 }

-Get the deleter from AuditorAware.
-To be safe against cases where there’s no authentication info in the SecurityContext or where the user is anonymous, fixing a fallback like SYSTEM is safer.
+The deleter is retrieved from AuditorAware.
+To prepare for cases where there’s no authentication information in SecurityContext or where the user is anonymous, fixing the fallback to something like SYSTEM is safer.

 @Service